 Joan Jett and the Blackhearts created a potent mix of hard rock, glam, punk, metal and garage rock that sounds fresh and relevant in any era.
-Their biggest hit, “I Love Rock ‘N’ Roll” (Number One in 1982) is a rock classic – as pure and simple a statement about the music’s power as “Roll Over Beethoven.”
+Their biggest hit, “I Love Rock ‘N’ Roll” (Number One in 1982) is a rock classic – as pure and simple a statement about the music’s power as Chuck Berry's “Roll Over Beethoven.”
 The honesty and power of their records make you believe that rock and roll can change the world.
-As Jett once described rock and roll, “It’s a feeling thing, it’s emotion.
+As Jett once described rock and roll: “It’s a feeling thing, it’s emotion.
 You don’t think about it.
-If you start thinking rock ‘n’ roll, you’re f**ked.
+If you start thinking rock ‘n’ roll, you’re fucked.
 That’s when you’re homogenized.
 That’s when it’s boring.
 And that’s when it’s bullshit.”
 From her days as a founding member of the all-female Runaways, Jett has made loud, hook-laden records that convey toughness and joy.
 Sporting black leather and a shag to create a sexy and androgynous look, Jett took over a role formerly reserved for male rockers.
-She formed the Blackhearts in 1982, and their classic four-piece sound muscled past the synthesizers that dominated the 1980s and carried the flag for rock and roll.
+She formed the Blackhearts in 1982, and their classic four-piece sound (with Gary Ryan on bass, Lee Crystal on drums and Ricky Byrd on guitar) muscled past the synthesizers that dominated the 80s, and carried the flag for rock and roll.
 Three of their albums – I Love Rock ‘N’ Roll, Album and Up Your Alley – reached the Top 20, behind songs written by Jett and manager Kenny Laguna.
 By covering songs from all corners of the rock catalogue – from Gary Glitter to Tommy James to Sly and the Family Stone – the band effortlessly broke down barriers between genres and eras.
-In the 1990s, Jett’s no-nonsense attitude and vocal style was a major influence on the riot grrrl movement, and she went on to produce Bikini Kill and record with L7.
+In the 90s, Jett’s no-nonsense attitude and vocal style was a major influence on the riot grrrl movement, and she went on to produce Bikini Kill and record with L7.
 She continues to be an inspiration for young female rockers.